 The implementation of an all-embracing ERP solution is a time, resource and skill-consuming exercise; embarking on this complex journey will certainly test your internal systems and your processes during the months ahead.
-But, it’s important to remember that it’s the people who will really count during times of mission-critical upgrades.
-Getting your ERP implementation team structure, its roles and responsibilities defined and managed is vital.
+But it’s important to remember that it’s the people who will really count during times of mission-critical upgrades.
+Getting your ERP System Implementation team structure, its roles and responsibilities defined and managed is vital.
 At stake is a smooth, efficient ERP deployment that will enhance, rather than hinder, your business strategy and deliver that coveted positive Return on Investment.

 Essential to the viability of your internal resource is the superlative communication skills that will give a clear voice to negotiations, conflicts and discussions when necessary.
 Discipline, too, will be indispensable when it comes to maintaining the focus of the task in hand, adhering strictly to the program and balancing an openness to change with an appropriate resistance to it when called for.